wein.plus

 Working Hours in the Vineyard

-For tasks such as pruning in winter, plant protection, and leaf management up to the manual harvest with diligent helpers, around 500 working hours per vintage are required.
-That's not too much – especially since the minimum wage in Germany has risen by 30 percent from 9.82 euros to 12.82 euros since 2022.
+For tasks such as pruning in winter, plant protection, and leaf management up to hand harvesting with diligent helpers, around 500 working hours per vintage are required.
+That’s not too much – especially since the minimum wage in Germany has increased by 30 percent from 9.82 euros to 12.82 euros since 2022.

-The 5,000 kilos of grapes per hectare are harvested by hand, a matter of honor.
+Let’s do a simplified average calculation with Bernie: The grapes for the approximately 5,000 liters per hectare are picked by hand, a matter of honor.
 Nevertheless, machines like tractors are used – with corresponding maintenance costs.
-After the harvest, around 150,000 euros in costs have accumulated for 750 hectoliters or 100,000 bottles of various categories.
-Converted to everyday wine, that amounts to 2.14 euros per bottle.
+After the harvest, about 150,000 euros in costs have accumulated for 750 hectoliters or 100,000 bottles of various categories.
+Converted to everyday wine, that’s 2.14 euros per bottle.

 What Does Cellar Work Cost?

-Now, however, a lot of work awaits the winemaker in the cellar: unloading the grapes, pressing, clarification, controlling fermentation.
-In addition, the everyday small tasks: keeping a wine book, cleaning tanks, filling samples for laboratory analyses, sulfuring, preparing everything for bottling.
-This keeps Bernie busy and costs him an additional 40 cents per bottle.
-The added fining agents also cost about nine cents.
-Together, that makes 2.63 euros.
-That would be it for the costs; the wine is now ready.
+Now, however, a lot of work awaits the winemaker in the cellar: unloading the grapes, pressing, pre-clarifying, controlling fermentation.
+Additionally, the everyday small tasks like keeping a wine book, cleaning tanks, filling samples for laboratory analyses, sulfuring, and preparing everything for bottling.
+This keeps Bernie busy and costs him around 40 cents per bottle with the usual fining agents and the examination for QbA.
+That makes a total of 2.54 euros.
+That would be it with the costs; the wine is now ready.
 Or?
 No, not quite.

 For bottling, you have to calculate with 23 cents per bottle